 - An example of unacceptable language: “Bench provided by Smith’s Store”.

 - That which could be offensive to the public

 - That which would not maintain the city’s desire for neutrality on political and religious issues

 - Otherwise covered in the Contribution Policy

 - All plaque language will be reviewed by three staff members.
 The Director of Parks and Recreation will make the final decision on any language in question.

 - Benches are available to commemorate events or people who are alive or deceased.

 - The location of the bench is on a first come first served basis.
 City staff will have final approval on the location.
 A waiting list will be created if the need arises.

-- Benches are placed or refurbished twice per year, fall and spring.
+- Benches are placed or refurbished once a year in fall or winter.

 - Benches always remain property of the City of Boulder.